kazukiminemura/golf_advisor/Readme.md

    ```
 4. Open `http://localhost:8000/` in your browser.

-### Enable the Chatbot in the Web App
+### Chatbot in the Web App

-The chat panel uses the Qwen 8B model to provide golf swing tips in Japanese.
+The chat panel is enabled by default and uses the Qwen 8B model to provide golf swing tips in Japanese.
 Configure it with environment variables when starting `app.py`:

-- `ENABLE_CHATBOT=1` enables the swing coach chatbot and displays the chat panel.
-Without this variable the web app runs without the chatbot.
+- `ENABLE_CHATBOT=0` disables the swing coach chatbot and hides the chat panel.
 - `LAZY_CHATBOT_INIT=0` initializes the chatbot immediately after video analysis; the default (`1`) waits until the first chat request to load the model.
 - `CHATBOT_DEBUG=1` returns echo responses for debugging.